An intuitive and versatile ecosystem for ocean bottom experiments

 Complete Ready-to-Process Data

 Retrieving data has never been easier for OBS deployments.
 The Pegasus OBS digitizer automatically produces complete, ready-to-use data in MiniSEED format along with StationXML instrument response and experiment metadata.
-Receive 1 year of 4-channel 100 sps data in less than 2 minutes, all without having to open the pressure vessel.
-Data retrieval can even produce automatically time-corrected data, interpolating the GNSS time offset recorded by the Pegasus.
+Retrieve 1 year of 4-channel 100 sps data in less than 2 minutes, all without having to open the pressure vessel.